 - The “desktop” image has default applications more suited for a user’s workstation, whereas the “server” image has default applications more suited for a web server.

 The choice comes down to saving time for the individual by either adding or removing applications (also called “packages”) that they do or don’t need.
-At Liquid Web we offer “server” images since it’s best designed for operating on a web server.
+At Liquid Web we offer VPS “server” images since it’s best designed for operating on a web server.
 You do have the choice of the Ubuntu version, which brings me to my next lesson learned:

 Both Ubuntu and CentOS are based on what is called an “upstream” provider, or another operating system that then CentOS/Ubuntu tweak and re-publish.
 For Ubuntu, this upstream provider is the OS, Debian, whereas CentOS is based on Red Hat (which is further based on Fedora).
-It was confusing at first for me to try and understand what the names for Ubuntu releases meant: “Vivid Vervet”, “Xenial Xerus”, “Zesty Zapus”; but that’s just a cute “name” the developers give a particular version until it is released.
+It was confusing at first for me to try and understand what the names for an Ubuntu release meant: “Vivid Vervet”, “Xenial Xerus”, “Zesty Zapus”; but that’s just a cute “name” the developers give a particular version until it is released.

 The company that oversees Ubuntu, called Canonical, has a regular and set release schedule for Ubuntu.
 This is a distinct difference between CentOS, which relies on Red Hat, which further relies on Fedora.
 Every six months a release of Ubuntu is published, and every fourth release (or once every two years) a “long-term support” or LTS release is published.
-The numbering they use for releases is fairly straight-forward: YY.MM where YY is the two digit year and MM is the month of the release.
-The latest release is 19.04, meaning it was released in April of 2019.
+The numbering they use for releases is fairly straightforward: YY.MM where YY is the two digit year and MM is the month of the release.
+The latest release is 19.04, meaning it was released in April 2019.